-An Australian vessel, St Gerard M with 18 m in total length, was chartered (Fig.1).
-The vessel was also used in the surveys for last eight years.
-Three researchers and two Australian crew members were on board.
+An Australian vessel, Big Dreams with 17 m in total length, was chartered (Fig.1).
+The vessel was different from the one used in previous years, St. Gerard M. The boat type and size (both 17 m length) was similar.
+Two researchers and three Australian crew members were on board.

-The research area was off the south coast of Western Australia between off east of Esperance (123E) and Albany (118E), including off Bremer Bay (Fig. 2).
+The research area was off the south coast of Western Australia between off Esperance (122E) and Albany (118E), including off Bremer Bay (Fig. 2).
 The area covers about 500 km x 70 km.
-Within the research area, continental shelf of 70 m in depth extended largely from the coast and then dropped sharply to deeper than 500 m in depth at shelf edge within 2 km distance.
-The piston-line laid between the two points same as previous years; one was at 34°29.2'S - 119°23.1'E and the other was at 34°44.9'S - 119°36.9'E so that the piston-line covered a range from continental shelf to offshore through shelf edge in distance of 35.9 km.
+In the research area, continental shelf of 70 m in depth extended largely from the coast, and then dropped sharply at shelf edge to deeper than 500 m in depth within 2 km distance.
+The piston-line laid between the two points same as previous years; one was at $34^{\circ}29.2$ 'S - $119^{\circ}23.1$ 'E and the other was at $34^{\circ}44.9$ 'S - $119^{\circ}36.9$ 'E so that the piston-line covered a range from continental shelf to offshore through shelf edge in distance of 35.9 km.
 In addition to the piston-line, adjacent areas, east, west or south (offshore) of the piston-line as well as the areas west to off Albany and east to off Esperance, were also surveyed in order to examine whether the piston-line is a representative area in regard to SBT distribution.